Yelp/elastalert/docs/source/ruletypes.rst

 ``fields``: A list of fields to monitor for new terms. ``query_key`` will be used if ``fields`` is not set.
 Each entry in the list of fields can itself be a list.
-If a field entry is provided as a list, it will be interpreted as a set of fields that compose a composite key used for the elasticsearch query.  ``Note: the composite fields may only refer to primitive types, otherwise the initial elasticsearch query will not properly return the aggregation results, thus causing alerts to fire every time the elastalert service initially launches with the rule.
+If a field entry is provided as a list, it will be interpreted as a set of fields that compose a composite key used for the Elasticsearch query.  ``Note: the composite fields may only refer to primitive types, otherwise the initial Elasticsearch query will not properly return the aggregation results, thus causing alerts to fire every time the ElastAlert service initially launches with the rule.
 A warning will be logged to the console if this scenario is encountered.
 However, future alerts will actually work as expected after the initial flurry.``

 Optional: